Close Menu

 Nvidia’s Subwarp Interleaving Could Boost Ray Tracing by 20% on Future GPUs

-Ray tracing is still the crucial object in graphics, and Nvidia doesn’t want to slow down to find new ways to achieve more frames through tracing.
+Ray tracing is still the crucial object in graphics, and Nvidia is after new ways to achieve more frames through tracing.
 The latest development comes from a research paper spotted by 0x22h, where Nvidia and academic collaborators detail GPU Subwarp Interleaving.
-On paper, it sounds simple enough; reorganize how the GPU schedules threads, and ray tracing performance can increase by up to 20%.

 Of course, nothing’s ever that simple in graphics card space.
-This isn’t a driver trick or some easy firmware patch.
-To make Subwarp Interleaving work, Nvidia would need to bake it into the microarchitecture itself.
-Your current RTX 30-series won’t get fast ray tracing, no matter how many “Game Ready” drivers you install, this is future-silicon stuff.
+To make Subwarp Interleaving work, Nvidia would need to bake it into the microarchitecture.
+Your current RTX 30-series won’t get fast ray tracing, no matter how many “Game Ready” drivers you install, as it’s future-silicon stuff.

 Why Ray Tracing Trips Up GPUs

-To understand why Nvidia is after this, you should see how GPUs are built today.
-In the SIMT (single instruction, multiple threads) model, Nvidia GPUs use a single program counter to issue instructions to a bundle of threads called a “warp.”
+In the SIMT (single instruction, multiple threads) model, Nvidia cards use a single program counter to issue instructions to a bundle of threads called a warp.
 When one warp stalls on memory or branching, the scheduler hides the delay by swapping in another warp.

 Real-time ray tracing

 Ray tracing, though, is a scheduling nightmare.
-Rays bounce around unpredictably, workloads spread in different directions, and your warps aren’t nicely aligned anymore.
-The result is “warp divergence” and “warp starvation,” which is a modern way of saying the scheduler starts running out of useful work to do.
-Once you can’t hide latency with another warp, performance tanks.
+Rays bounce around unpredictably, workloads spread in different directions, and the warps aren’t properly aligned anymore.
+The result is warp divergence and warp starvation when the scheduler runs out of useful work to do.
+When you can’t hide latency with another warp, performance tanks.

-The proposed solution?
-Instead of waiting for an entire warp to be ready, split it into smaller “subwarps” and let the scheduler interleave them.
+So instead of waiting for an entire warp, split it into smaller subwarps and let the scheduler interleave them.

 GPU Subwarp Interleaving (GSI)